icinganalysis/icinganalysis.github.io/content/messinger.md

 ##Discussion

 This is also one of the longest reviews.
-This paper is a close second to Langmuir and Blodgett for the most cited aircraft icing publication in the literature (the positions change periodically, as both papers are often cited by new publications), and merits close study.
+This paper is one of the most cited aircraft icing publication in the literature and merits close study.

 In a footnote, Messinger credits for the term "freezing fraction":